STBoyden/proman/README.md

 If you're running the application from source, and in debug mode, then the directory for plugins will be `plugins/` relative to the root of the project.

+## Licensing

+This project can be licensed in either:

+- MIT License
+- Apache 2.0 License

+At your discretion.